kbparagua/paloma/README.md

 ## Where to put code?

-Again, Paloma is now flexible and doesn't force developers to follow specific folder structure.
+Again, Paloma is now flexible and doesn't force developers to follow specific directory structure.
-You have the freedom to create controllers and routes anywhere in your javascript code.
+You have the freedom to create controllers and routes anywhere in your application.

-Personally, I prefer having a `routes.js` file to contain all the route declaration, and a javascript file for each controller.
+Personally, I prefer having a `routes.js` file to contain all the route declarations, and a javascript file for each controller.